triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 basics, secure ingress/egress from your cluster to external clients, nor cloud provider interfaces or implementations of Kubernetes.

+The intent of setting up autoscaling is that it provides the ability for LLM based services to automatically and dynamically adapt to the current workload intensity.
+As the number of clients generating inference requests for a given Triton Server deployment, load will increase on the server and the queue-to-compute ratio will eventually cause the horizontal pod autoscaler to increase the number of Triton Server instancing handle requests until the desired ratio is achieved.
+Inversely, decreasing the number of clients will reduce the number of Triton Server instances deployed.

 We'll cover the following topics:

 * [Cluster Setup](#cluster-setup)